Sligo Creek runs through the Plan Amendment site

 Q: What IS the “Minor Master Plan Amendment“?

 A: This Plan Amendment upzones the former Washington Adventist Hospital site and surrounding neighborhoods, AND all along Maple Avenue from Sligo Creek to the Community Center.
+(BREAKING: Read the County Executive’s thorough critique of the Plan here.
+And, County Council will begin voting on the plan TUESDAY MARCH 12th).

 Q: What is upzoning?